tier4/AWSIM/docs/Components/Sensors/LiDARSensor/LiDARSensor/index.md

     - `Publish` - If false, publishing will be stopped

 !!! note "Elements configurable in simulation runtime"
     Once the simulation starts, only the `Publish` flag is handled.
 All of the publishers are initialized on the simulation startup and updates of their parameters are not supported in runtime.
+Any changes to the publishing configuration are ignored.

 #### Default Publishing Topics
 - Frequency: `10Hz`